CSC207-UofT/course-project-207-project-dream-team/Phase 1/Design Document.md

 ##Design Pattern

 ##Introduction:
-- Our program aims to help UofT (only St. George Campus) students organize appropriate timetables based on provided courses and users’ preferences.
+- Our program aims to help UofT students organize appropriate timetables based on provided courses and users’ preferences.
 For instance, if a user want to take five courses in the winter semester, he or she can enter all the course codes (e.g. CSC207H1) on the user interface, and our algorithms will return all the possible combinations for the given courses.
 Specifically, our program has three different filters including Instructor Filter,